kevinsimper/kevinsimper.dk/app/blog/posts/the-modern-frontend-workflow.md

 # The modern frontend workflow

 We need better websites and for that we need better workflows.
 Creating frontends has often been seen as a "easier" task than backend.
-The reason was that the tools was not there to create the right building blocks.
+The reason was that the tools were not there to create the right building blocks.
 Frontend code was often built on top of whatever backend programming language that was chosen, leading to frontend code that had to adapt to the structure of the backend.
 That meant that testing was often done in the browser as it was the backend that dictated how the resulting html strucure would look like.
-Frontend developers than often worked around that and made an interactive app ontop.
+Frontend developers then often worked around that and made an interactive app on top.

 If the app was made in Ruby on Rails, that meant you as a frontend developer had to know how to spin up a Ruby applications and edit ERB templates (Embedded Ruby templates).

-SPA (Single Page Application) become possible when browsers became much faster, but that was not without problems either.
+SPA (Single Page Application) became possible when browsers became much faster, but that was not without problems either.
 The app would be built in javascript, interacting with an API exposed by the backend.
-This is much more flexible, but the whole responsible now lied on the shoulders of the frontend developers.
-That was a fine seperation, but it dependent on both teams working at the same speed.
-If frontend was quicker than backend or reverse, teams would be waiting and problems was spread across teams.
+This is much more flexible, but the whole responsibility now lied on the shoulders of the frontend developers.
+That was a fine seperation, but it is dependent on both teams working at the same speed.
+If frontend was quicker than backend or reverse, teams would be waiting and problems were spread across teams.

 Making a SPA requires more work and knowledge for a small team.
-The overhead is the need to expose the data as a API and then in the frontend consume that API.
+The overhead is the need to expose the data as API and then in the frontend consume that API.
 And while making, exposing and consuming the API, mistakes are often made, mistakes that would have been avoided by a backend rendered app.
-That created a new title, the "FullStack developer", which supposedly knows who to navigate both the frontend and the backend, often spreading themselves thin in the pursuit.
+That created a new title, the "FullStack developer", a developer who supposedly knows who to navigate both the frontend and the backend, often spreading themselves thin in the pursuit.

 And where did we come from?
 "We need better websites", yes that!
 We need people that can focus solely on the user interfaces and user experience and not have to care about backend and all that makes it complicated in between.
 We need people that care about error messages and accessiblity and creating seamless interfaces that are easy to navigate.
-Not how to handle scale a backend with cloud native.
+Not how to handle scalability of backend with cloud native.

 ## The modern frontend workflow